rufio-tf2/reed-config/cfg/modules/key_modifiers/README.md

 ## Create a new modifier key

 Do you want to make ALT a modifier too?
 I put that in place a bit ago, but I ended up not liking it so I removed it.
-If you want ALT or some other key, [create an issue](https://github.com/reed-tf2/reed-config/issues) and I'll help you out.
+If you want ALT or some other key, [let me know](https://github.com/reed-tf2/reed-config/issues/new) and I'll help you out.

-I'm still actively working on and refactoring this system.
-If you have ideas on how to improve it please open an issue for that too.
+I'm still working on improving this system.
+If you have ideas or suggestions, on how to improve it [let me know](https://github.com/reed-tf2/reed-config/issues/new).